CircuitSetup/Flux-Capacitor_backup/README.md

     </tr>
 </table>

-Next, head to the Config Portal and set the ooption **_TCD connected by wire_**.
+Next, head to the Config Portal and set the option **_TCD connected by wire_**.
 On the TCD, the option "Control props connected by wire" must be set.

 Note that a wired connection only allows for synchronized time travel sequences, no other communication takes place.
 Therefore I strongly recommend a wireless BTTFN connection, see immediately below.